asmcup/runtime/README.md

 set for managing memory and a stack.
 The instruction language supports native operations on 8-bit integers and 32-bit floats.

-## Compiler

-To compile an assembly program use:

-    java -cp asmcup.jar asmcup.tools.Compiler program.asm program.bin

-The resulting `program.bin` can be ran using the VM via:

-    java -cp asmcup.jar asmcup.runtime.Sandbox program.bin

 ## Memory Size